uiowa-mgb/uiowa-thesis/readme.md

 template](https://www.overleaf.com/latex/templates/uiowa-thesis/nspcwqkmvcnq)
 alternatively see [the release page](https://github.com/uiowa-mgb/uiowa-thesis/releases) to download a working example to base your thesis on.
+If you have any questions the [faq](faq.md) may contain the answer you are looking for.

 The example thesis was looked over by the graduate college and appears to meet all the requirements.
 If when submitting your thesis there is something wrong